 Lord Shiva is an unpredictable God.
 Although he can appear tranquil, he easily flies into fits of rage, impulsive acts and, at times, can be callous.
 Yet he is considered the most powerful of the Gods in the Hindu Pantheon.
 Brahma and Vishnu come to realise this in the story of the shiva linga – the Universal energy of life that has no beginning and no end.

-The principle power of Shiva comes from helping you realise your true self by destroying the aspects of your character and belief systems that no longer serve you.
+The principal power of Shiva comes from helping you realise your true self by destroying the aspects of your character and belief systems that no longer serve you.

-Shiva may be known as the destroyer in ancient symbolism, but he is also associated with fertility, thus represents death and rebirth, the process of personal transformation.
+The symbolic meaning of Shiva given by mainstream authorities maybe the destroyer, but he is also associated with fertility, thus represents death and rebirth, the process of personal transformation.

 When you meditate on your experiences in life to identify repressed emotions, use the innate powers that are represented by Shiva, and you will dissolve your weaknesses and create the strengths of character you need to better yourself in all aspects of your life.

-And by applying the magical essence of his consort Parvati every day, you have the ability to grow and improve your life in productive and enjoyable ways.
+And by applying the magical essence of Shiva’s consort Parvati every day, you have the ability to grow and improve your life in productive and enjoyable ways.